jbfavre/trafficserver/doc/admin-guide/files/records.config.en.rst

    certificate files' access rights can be restricted to help reduce the vulnerability of certificates.

-   This feature requires Traffic Server to be built with POSIX capabilities enabled.
+   This feature requires |TS| to be built with POSIX capabilities enabled.

-.. ts:cv:: CONFIG proxy.config.ssl.handshake_timeout_in INT 0
+.. ts:cv:: CONFIG proxy.config.ssl.handshake_timeout_in INT 30

-   When enabled this limits the total duration for the server side SSL handshake.
+   When enabled this limits the total duration for the incoming side SSL handshake.

    See :ref:`admin-performance-timeouts` for more discussion on |TS| timeouts.

-.. ts:cv:: CONFIG proxy.config.ssl.wire_trace_enabled INT 0

-   When enabled this turns on wire tracing of SSL connections that meet the conditions specified by wire_trace_percentage, wire_trace_addr and wire_trace_server_name.

-.. ts:cv:: CONFIG proxy.config.ssl.wire_trace_percentage INT 0

-   This specifies the percentage of traffic meeting the other wire_trace conditions to be traced.

-.. ts:cv:: CONFIG proxy.config.ssl.wire_trace_addr STRING NULL

-   This specifies the client IP for which wire_traces should be printed.

-.. ts:cv:: CONFIG proxy.config.ssl.wire_trace_server_name STRING NULL

-   This specifies the server name for which wire_traces should be printed.

 Client-Related Configuration
 ----------------------------

-.. ts:cv:: CONFIG proxy.config.ssl.client.verify.server INT 0
+.. ts:cv:: CONFIG proxy.config.ssl.client.verify.server.policy STRING PERMISSIVE
    :reloadable:
+   :overridable:

-   Configures Traffic Server to verify the origin server certificate with the Certificate Authority (CA).
-This configuration takes a value between 0 to 2.
+   Configures |TS| to verify the origin server certificate with the Certificate Authority (CA).
+This configuration takes a value of :code:`DISABLED`, :code:`PERMISSIVE`, or :code:`ENFORCED`

-   You can override this global setting on a per domain basis in the ssl_servername.yaml file using the :ref:`verify_origin_server attribute<override-verify-origin-server>`.
+   You can override this global setting on a per domain basis in the :file:`sni.yaml` file using the :ref:`verify_server_policy attribute<override-verify-server-policy>`.

+   You can also override via the conf_remap plugin.
+Those changes will take precedence over the changes in :file:`sni.yaml`.

+:code:`DISABLED`
-:0: Server Certificate will not be verified
+   Server Certificate will not be verified :code:`PERMISSIVE`
-:1: Certificate will be verified and the connection will not be established if verification fails.
-:2: The provided certificate will be verified and the connection will be established irrespective of the verification result.
+   The provided certificate will be verified and the connection will be established irrespective of the verification result.
 If verification fails the name of the server will be logged.
+:code:`ENFORCED`
+   Certificate will be verified and the connection will not be established if verification fails.

+.. ts:cv:: CONFIG proxy.config.ssl.client.verify.server.properties STRING ALL
+   :reloadable:
+   :overridable:

+   Configures |TS| for what the default verify callback should check during origin server verification.

+   You can override this global setting on a per domain basis in the :file:`sni.yaml` file using the :ref:`verify_server_properties attribute<override-verify-server-properties>`.

+   You can also override via the conf_remap plugin.
+Those changes will take precedence over the changes in .:file:`sni.yaml`

+:code:`NONE`
+   Check nothing in the standard callback.
+Rely entirely on plugins to check the certificate.
+:code:`SIGNATURE`
+   Check only for a valid signature.
+:code:`NAME`
+   Check only that the SNI name is in the certificate.
+:code:`ALL`
+   Check both the signature and the name.

 .. ts:cv:: CONFIG proxy.config.ssl.client.cert.filename STRING NULL
+   :reloadable:
    :overridable:

-   The filename of SSL client certificate installed on Traffic Server.
+   The filename of SSL client certificate installed on |TS|.

 .. ts:cv:: CONFIG proxy.config.ssl.client.cert.path STRING /config
+   :reloadable:

    The location of the SSL client certificate installed on Traffic Server.

 .. ts:cv:: CONFIG proxy.config.ssl.client.private_key.filename STRING NULL
+   :reloadable:
+   :overridable:

-   The filename of the Traffic Server private key.
-Change this variable only if the private key is not located in the Traffic Server SSL client certificate file.
+   The filename of the |TS| private key.
+Change this variable only if the private key is not located in the |TS| SSL client certificate file.

 .. ts:cv:: CONFIG proxy.config.ssl.client.private_key.path STRING NULL
+   :reloadable:

-   The location of the Traffic Server private key.
+   The location of the |TS| private key.
 Change this variable only if the private key is not located in the SSL client certificate file.

 .. ts:cv:: CONFIG proxy.config.ssl.client.CA.cert.filename STRING NULL
+   :reloadable:
+   :overridable:

    The filename of the certificate authority against which the origin server will be verified.

 .. ts:cv:: CONFIG proxy.config.ssl.client.CA.cert.path STRING NULL
+   :reloadable:

    Specifies the location of the certificate authority file against which the origin server will be verified.

-.. ts:cv:: CONFIG proxy.config.ssl.client.SSLv3 INT 0

-   Enables (``1``) or disables (``0``) SSLv3 in the ATS client context.
-Disabled by default

-.. ts:cv:: CONFIG proxy.config.ssl.client.TLSv1 INT 1

-   Enables (``1``) or disables (``0``) TLSv1 in the ATS client context.
-If not specified, enabled by default

-.. ts:cv:: CONFIG proxy.config.ssl.client.TLSv1_1 INT 1
+.. ts:cv:: CONFIG proxy.config.ssl.client.sni_policy STRING NULL

-   Enables (``1``) or disables (``0``) TLSv1_1 in the ATS client context.
-If not specified, enabled by default
+   :overridable:

+   Indicate how the SNI value for the TLS connection to the origin is selected.

+   ``host``
+      This is the default.
+The value of the ``Host`` field in the proxy request is used.

+   ``server_name``
+      The SNI value of the inbound TLS connection is used.

+   ``remap``
+      The remapped upstream name is used.

+   ``verify_with_name_source``
+      The value of the ``Host`` field in the proxy request is used.
+In addition, if the names in the server certificate of the upstream are checked, they are checked against the remapped upstream name, not the SNI.

+   ``@...``
+      If the policy starts with the ``@`` character, it is treated as a literal, less the leading ``@``.
+E.g. if the policy is "@apache.org" the SNI will be "apache.org".

+   We have two names that could be used in the transaction host header and the SNI value to the origin.
+These could be the host header from the client or the remap host name.
+Unless you have pristine host header enabled, these are likely the same values.
+   If sni_policy = ``host``, both the sni and the value of the ``Host`` field to origin will be the same.
+If sni_policy = ``remap``, the sni value will be the remap host name and the host header will be the host header from the client.

+   In addition, We may want to set the SNI and host headers the same (makes some common web servers happy), but the server certificate for the upstream may have a name that corresponds to the remap name.
+So instead of using the SNI name for the name check, we may want to use the remap name.
+So if sni_policy = ``verify_with_name_source``, the sni will be the host header value and the name to check in the server certificate will be the remap header value.

 .. ts:cv:: CONFIG proxy.config.ssl.client.scheme_proto_mismatch_policy INT 2
    :overridable: